Link color checker

 Copy the report into review notes, bug tickets, and release checks when a link color needs evidence.

-A link can pass contrast and still be hard to notice if it is not underlined, appears in dense text, or has weak hover and focus states.
+A link can pass contrast and still be hard to notice if it is not underlined, appears in dense text, or has weak hover, active, or focus-visible treatment.
 Link accessibility is about readability, recognition, and interaction feedback together.

-This tool checks the default link presentation you enter.
-Test visited, hover, active, focus, disabled, dark-theme, high-contrast, and forced-colors states in the real interface before finalizing a link color system.
+This tool checks the default, visited, hover, and active colors you enter.
+Test focus-visible, disabled, dark-theme, high-contrast, and forced-colors states in the real interface before finalizing a link color system.

 Quick answers